Second Anglo-Dutch War

 The Second Anglo-Dutch War (Note: Also known as the Second Dutch War, or Second English War Tweede Engelse Oorlog) began on 4 March 1665 and concluded with the signing of the Treaty of Breda on 31 July 1667.
-It was one in a series of naval wars between England and the Dutch Republic, driven largely by commercial disputes.
+It was the second in a series of naval wars fought between England and the Dutch Republic and it was driven largely by commercial rivalry, competition over maritime trade, and disputes over overseas colonies and trading posts.

 Despite several major battles, neither side was able to score a decisive victory, and by the end of 1666 the war had reached stalemate.
 Peace talks made little progress until the Dutch Raid on the Medway in June 1667 forced Charles II to agree to the Treaty of Breda.

 By eliminating a number of long-standing issues, the terms eventually made it possible for England and the Dutch Republic to unite against the expansionist policies pursued by Louis XIV of France.
 In the short-term however, Charles's desire to avenge this setback led to the Third Anglo-Dutch War in 1672.